Seventh Meeting of United for Smart Sustainable Cities(U4SSC), Virtual, 20 June 2023

 Introduction

-As part of the United for Smart Sustainable Cities (U4SSC) Initiative, the International Telecommunication Union (ITU), United Nations Economic Commission for Europe (UNECE) and UN-HABITAT, will organize the Seventh meeting of the U4SSC Initiative that will take place virtually on 20 June 2023, 0930 – 1610 hours CEST.
+As part of the United for Smart Sustainable Cities (U4SSC) Initiative, the International Telecommunication Union (ITU), United Nations Economic Commission for Europe (UNECE) and UN-HABITAT, organized the Seventh meeting of the U4SSC Initiative that took place virtually on 20 June 2023, 0930 – 1610 hours CEST.

 The United for Smart Sustainable Cities (U4SSC) initiative is a UN initiative supported by 19 UN agencies and programmes to achieve Sustainable Development Goal 11: “Make cities and human settlements inclusive, safe, resilient and sustainable.”
 The U4SSC serves as the global platform to accelerate digital transformation in cities and communities.